Indian Placement Program: Organization of the Indian Placement Program

 The success of these students led to the church establishing a formal placement program in July 1954, under the Church Social Services, which was part of the Relief Society.
 Under this program, a social worker was assigned to each Native American foster child.
 A reception center was built in Richfield to accommodate the large numbers of participants.
 Buses and other transportation were arranged to bring children to the center where they would be fed, receive medical examinations, and be introduced to their foster families.
 Students participated from the Navajo Nation and other tribes in the Southwest, as well as some from other parts of the United States.

 When the program became institutionalized, there were some complaints that LDS missionaries were assigned to recruit new participants.
 In 1956, the Bureau of Indian Affairs received complaints that the placement program was being used to increase the church's proselytizing efforts.
 The governments of Utah and Arizona in March 1957 met with church representatives to address the issue.
 As a result, caseworkers rather than missionaries were given the responsibility of making the final decision for acceptance of students into the Indian Placement Program.

 In order for children to participate in the program, their parents had to request their placement.
 Foster parents were recommended by local bishops and were expected to provide free room, board, and clothing for the Native American children.
 These children had to be at least eight years old, baptized as members of The Church of Jesus Christ of Latter-day Saints, and be in good standing in the church and in good health.

 In October 1960, Kimball discussed the program at the General Conference.
 He said that Natives who participated in the program were gradually turning lighter, becoming "white and delightsome".
 "The day of the Lamanites is nigh", Kimball said, claiming that Navajo placement students were "as light as Anglos" and, in one case, several shades lighter than parents "on the same reservation, in the same hogan, subject to the same sun and wind and weather."
-The Church has moved away from other race-based qualifications that have since been repudiated by the church.
-See, e.g. Church of Jesus Christ of Latter-Day Saints, "Race and the Priesthood".
-Additionally, racial references in scripture headings, not considered doctrine, have been removed, although the verses within each chapter remain largely unchanged.